Texas Rangers Alternate Training Site Game Notes - vs Kansas City

 OUT OF THE 'PEN:

-Scheduled to pitch for the Rangers after starter RHP Sam Gaviglio, in no particular order, are RHP Spencer Patton, RHP Nick Vincent and RHP Colin Wiles.
+Scheduled to pitch for the Rangers after starter RHP Jharel Cotton, in no particular order, are RHP Blake Bass, RHP Hever Bueno, RHP Jimmy Herget, RHP Michael Matuella and RHP Cole Uvila.

 ALTERNATE TRAINING SITE: